-These are just a few of the questions our coaches answer frequently about SEO for a website redesign.
+These are just a few of the questions our coaches answer frequently about website redesign SEO.
 In this post, we'll cover the steps needed to position a newly designed site to perform better than an old site in search engines.
 All the tips are pulled directly from my experience working on website redesign SEO projects over the past ten years.

-The action items are broken into four sections based on when the tasks are best accomplished.
+The action items in this checklist are broken into four sections based on when certain tasks are best accomplished.
 Timing is everything when it comes to website redesign SEO, so make sure to follow this checklist in sequential order.
 If you do, you should be able to ensure a seamless website relaunch that maintains—or improves—your site's ability to rank well and drive traffic.

 WHAT TO DO NOW

 1. Set up Google Analytics and the Google Search Console.
-Before you invest in a new website, it's important to collect baseline data about your existing website performance.
-The two best portals for this are Google Analytics and Google Search Console.
+Before you invest in a website redesign, it's important to collect baseline data about your existing site's performance.
+The two best platforms for this are Google Analytics and Google Search Console.
 Both are free tools from Google.

 Google Analytics provides you with general website performance statistics such as how many sessions your website receives, what traffic sources are responsible for, and how each page on the site performs.
 Here's how to get started with Google Analytics.